niniorata/Sublist3r/README.md

--d            | --domain      | Domain name to enumerate subdomains of -b            | --bruteforce  | Enable the subbrute bruteforce module -p            | --ports       | Scan the found subdomains against specific tcp ports -v            | --verbose     | Enable the verbose mode and display results in realtime -t            | --threads     | Number of threads to use for subbrute bruteforce -e            | --engines     | Specify a comma-separated list of search engines
+-d            | --domain      | Domain name to enumerate subdomains of -b            | --bruteforce  | Enable the subbrute bruteforce module -p            | --ports       | Scan the found subdomains against specific tcp ports -c            | --check       | Attempt to resolve the host ip address -v            | --verbose     | Enable the verbose mode and display results in realtime -t            | --threads     | Number of threads to use for subbrute bruteforce -e            | --engines     | Specify a comma-separated list of search engines